fulcrumgenomics/demultiplex/docs/usage.md

 | `run_dir`     | Full path to the Illumina sequencer output directory or a `tar.gz` file containing the contents of said directory |

 An [example samplesheet](../assets/inputs/flowcell_input.csv) has been provided with the pipeline.
+Note `run_dir` must lead to a `tar.gz` for compatability with the demultiplexers sgdemux and fqtk

 ## Running the pipeline